Team-BANERUS/poketwo-Autocatcher/Source/Captcha-Model/Readnick.md

 Current Accuracy:- 78%

-## This is for Google Re-captcha, Not Pokemon Recognization Stats
+## These stats are for Google Re-captcha, Not Pokemon Recognization Stats